jdcloudcom/en/documentation/Networking/Load-Balancer/Pricing/Renew-Process.md

 # Renewal Procedure

-The load balancer adopts paying by consumption, does not need or support renewal.
+The Application Load Balancer adopts paying by consumption, does not need or support renewal.